UWPCE-PythonCert/IntroPython2016a/slides_sources/source/session02.rst

 Because of the way we have set up the class, you will be able to see all work submitted to us from everyone in the class in the students directory on your machine.
 This is not a bad thing.
-And the files tend to be small.
+The files tend to be small.

 We encourage sharing of knowledge in this class.
 Helping your fellow students will also help you to better understand.
-Share your code, and get use to giving/receiving feedback on how to improve your code, if you are not already.
+Share your code, and get used to giving and receiving feedback on how to improve your code, if you are not already.

 LAB: Grid Printer